 5. After employment has commenced, the employer must provide “fair and reasonable consideration,” which must be worth more than an offer of continued employment alone.

 It could be a promotion, a new benefit, or a payment.
-We will be giving the issue some thought, but it should be more than a nominal payment.
+The courts will gradually give us guidance on a case by case basis, but it should be more than a nominal payment.